What is Fluorine?

 Fluorine: a small yet very adaptable element

-The most reactive, electronegative and oxidizing element in the periodic table, fluorine (F) is the first member of the halogen family.
-It is a toxic and inflammable gas, naturally present in the Earth's crust where it is chiefly found in mineral form.
+The most reactive, electronegative and oxidizing element, fluorine (F) is the first halogen in the periodic table.
+Fluorine is naturally present in the Earth's crust where it is chiefly found in mineral form.

 Although its existence as an element was suspected in the early 19th century, it was only 100 years later that the French chemist, Henri Moissan, won the Nobel Prize for Chemistry for discovering fluorine in its elemental state in 1886.
 In Latin, its name means flow.